FilipDominec/rp2daq/README.md

 If needed, entirely new capabilities can be added into the [open source](LICENSE) firmware.
 More is covered in the [developer documentation for the C firmware](docs/DEVELOPERS.md).
 Contributing new code back is welcome.

-*Development status: basic features implemented, real-world testing underway*
+*Development status: basic features implemented, successfully employed in several projects in the lab.*

  * Features implemented and planned:
     * [x] analog input (continuous 12-bit measurement with built-in ADC, at 500k samples per second)